 TGF - US Amateur Golf

-Patrick Stephenson, Sophomore from East Carolina University, is crowned the 2017 CCNC Amateur Champion.
+Larkin Gross, from Methodist University, is crowned the 2018 CCNC Amateur Champion.

-December 21, 2017.
-Patrick Stephenson wins 2017 CCNC Amateur.
-Patrick is the first East Carolina University player to hold the CCNC Amateur Trophy!,
+December 21, 2018.
+Larkin Gross wins 2018 CCNC Amateur.
+Larkin is the first Methodist University player to win the CCNC Amateur.

 Day three was a polar opposite of the washed out day 2.
 With clear sunny skies and a slight wind players were anxious to get started.
 Walker Cress started the day with a 3 shot lead, but after the first hole we had a real contest brewing.
 Patrick Stephenson, a sophomore from East Carolina University birdied the first hole while Walker carded a bogie.
 In just 15 minutes of play the door was open for some talented players to step up and post a winning score.
 The largest hurdle the players faced toward a strong comeback was the teeth of the ever dangerous CCNC "Dogwood “course.
 The same course that the elite "Southern Amateur" was played just a few months before.